UPDATED SEP 8, 2020

-You’ll find Eco Camp at Wild Boar Wood tucked away in the heart of Sussex (between London and Brighton), just two hours from London.
-Smack bang in the middle of a five-acre woodland are fully-equipped bell tents (you’ll even have your own fire pit and eco stove) ready and waiting for runaway Londoners.
-The sound of wildlife, a cracking fire, and the occasion passing train on the historic Bluebell Railway are the only noises you’ll hear.
-City slickers be warned: firewood is taken care of, but don’t expect hair dryers or phone chargers!
+Eco Camp at Wild Boar Wood is tucked away in the heart of Sussex (between London and Brighton), just two hours from London.
+Smack bang in the middle of a five-acre woodland are fully-equipped private bell tents, fire pits, and eco stoves.
+And the only sounds you can expect to hear are the wildlife, a cracking fire, and the occasional passing train on the historic Bluebell Railway.

-At this tiny Suffolk retreat just two hours from London, you can choose to stay in a yurt, bell tent, gypsy caravan, woodland hideout, or even experience full-blown country living in a converted barn — or just bring the ol’ tent to pitch.
-The Sweffling White Horse pub is on site serving award-winning local ales, and the campsite has bikes for campers to borrow, so take one for a ride (before visiting the pub is probably a good idea).
+At this tiny Suffolk retreat two hours from London, you can stay in a yurt, bell tent, gypsy caravan, woodland hideout, or even experience full-blown country living in a converted barn.
+But if you prefer to bring a tent to pitch, that's fine, too.
+The campsite also has bikes for campers to borrow and an on-site pub that serves award-winning local ales.

-An hour’s train ride will land you in Surrey Hills Area of Outstanding Beauty, which has some of the best walking in the countryside, and is—you guessed it—beautiful.
-The Surrey Hills Yurts campsite has six Mongolian-style yurts, each decked out with locally made wooden furnishings and has all the bells and whistles for your glamping experience.
-The campsite is a cycle or long walk from Leith Hill and the famous Gothic tower, so make sure you check that out during your stay!
+An hour’s train ride will land you in Surrey Hills Area of Outstanding Beauty, which has some of the best and most beautiful walking trails in the countryside.
+The campsite has six Mongolian-style yurts, each decked out with locally made wooden furnishings and modern amenities for the ideal glamping experience.
+It's also a bike ride or long walk from Leith Hill and the famous Gothic tower, so make sure you check it out during your stay!

-Little Ropers is a small ‘wild camping’ site a little over two hours from London in the Stour Valley.
-You won’t find any on-site breweries or fancy tents here, sorry team!
+Little Ropers is a small, no-frills campground a little over two hours from London in the Stour Valley.
+You won’t find any on-site breweries or fancy tents here.
 But there are 100 acres of woodland to explore.
 Oh, and if you forgot any essentials, there is a "Shop in a Box" where you can score some basics like matches, popping corn, and bread.

-Any campsite that welcomes you with two bottles of cider is on to a good thing.
-Chalke Valley Camping is only two hours from London, set on a working farm in the Area of Outstanding Natural Beauty.
+Any campsite that welcomes you with two bottles of cider is good in our book.
+Chalke Valley Camping is two hours from London on a working farm in the Area of Outstanding Natural Beauty.
 It’s somewhere between camping and glamping — aka the toilets flush, each tent is equipped with a double bed, and some cooking supplies.
 But it’s still off-grid.
 The tents can also sleep up to four, so bring a group and enjoy a weekend under the stars.

-If you love taking care of Mother Nature as much as you love camping, you’ll feel right at home at Badgells Wood Camping, which is only an hour from London.
-In a large expanse of Kent woodland, there’s recycling facilities, composting loos, and even biodegradable shower gel on sale.
-Hello, eco!
-The more secluded Bluebell Camping area is hidden deep in the woods, so if you’re in need of some R&R, head down there to get some A-grade peace and quiet.
+If you love taking care of Mother Nature as much as you love camping, you’ll feel right at home here.
+In a large expanse of Kent woodland, there’s recycling facilities, composting loos, and even biodegradable shower gel on sale; it's all very eco-friendly.
+The more secluded Bluebell Camping area is hidden deep in the woods, so if you’re in need of some R&R, head down for some peace and quiet.